alexrkaufman/pytla/README.md

 # Set the power to 10 dBm
 laser.set_power(10)

+# enable the laser
+# enabling takes some time so a CPExcpetion will be thrown
+# It is necessary to catch this explicitly so the user
+# doesnt continue on without explicitly handling this time delay
+# (at least until we implement checking the pending bit in nop)
+try:
+    laser.enable()
+except CPException:
+    time.sleep(30)
 ```

 More info about features available currently can be found in [pytla docs](https://alexrkaufman.github.io/pytla).